ibm-cloud-docs/activity-tracker/remove.md

     ```
     {: codeblock}

-    Where NAME is the name of the instance.
+    Where NAME is the name of the instance

-    To lits all the instances that are available in a the resource group where you logged in, run the following command:
+    To list all the instances that are available in the resource group where you logged in, run the following command:

     ```
     ibmcloud resource service-instances